Elevated Cortisol Levels in Dogs: Understanding and Managing

 - Urinating - dogs may have accidents inside despite being housebroken

 - Increased appetite

 - Impaired immune system and increased risk of infection

-If your pup shows any of these symptoms or warning signs of potential cushing's disease, contact your veterinarian promptly, so they can determine whether medical treatment is necessary.
+If your pup shows any of these symptoms or warning signs of potentially major issues, contact your veterinarian promptly, so they can determine whether medical treatment is necessary.

-Before starting a veterinary treatment plan for cushing's, an accurate diagnosis must be made for your dog.
-Although there is not a single method for diagnosing cushing in dogs, a veterinarian will usually start with blood and urine tests.
-The amount of cortisol regularly fluctuates, so diagnosing Cushing's syndrome is not as straightforward as simply measuring the quantity of cortisol present in your dog's blood.
+Before starting a veterinary treatment plan, an accurate diagnosis must be made for your dog.
+Although there is not a single method for diagnosing elevated cortisol levels in dogs, a veterinarian will usually start with blood and urine tests.
+The amount of cortisol regularly fluctuates, so diagnosing is not as straightforward as simply measuring the quantity of cortisol present in your dog's blood.

-Types of Diagnostic Testing for Dog Cushing's Syndrome
+Types of Diagnostic Testing for Elevated Cortisol Levels

-Cortisol levels regularly fluctuate, so diagnosing Cushing's syndrome is not as straightforward as simply measuring the levels of cortisol in your dog's blood.
+Cortisol levels regularly fluctuate, so diagnosing this issue is not as straightforward as simply measuring the levels of cortisol in your dog's blood.
 An integrated approach may be necessary, and your vet will likely combine several examination methods along with the symptoms you’ve reported in order to reach their final diagnosis.

 - ACTH Stimulation Test - measures cortisol before and after injection with adrenocorticotropic hormone to determine that adrenal gland and pituitary gland functions produce the hormone normally.
 In healthy animals, there will be an increase.

 - Low Dose Dexamethasone Suppression Test - measures levels of the stress hormone before and after injection with dexamethasone to determine whether pituitary and adrenal gland response is normal.
 This test is like the reverse of the ACTH stimulation test because a decrease occurs in healthy dogs.